 Ctrl+C Handling

-The useful thing about a sweep that covers the full gimbal range is that stopping it abruptly leaves the camera pointing somewhere arbitrary.
-I wanted Ctrl+C to return the camera to wherever it started:
+Because the sweep covers the full gimbal range, stopping it abruptly leaves the camera pointing somewhere arbitrary.
+I wanted Ctrl+C to return the camera to wherever it started.

 def stop_and_restore() -> None: